-The person who showed this technique to the world was Sasaki Kojiro.
-Kojiro also learned from the Chujo-ryu School.
-It is not known whether Kojiro called it “Tsubame-gaeshi” and the name is thought to be a later invention.
-This Chujo-ryu School was started by Chujo Nagahide, who combined the traditional techniques of his household with some of his new innovations, and started it in Kyoto during the Muromachi era.
-His master Nen’ami Jion trained in Kuramayama (a mountain in Kyoto), and it is thought to be related to the legendary Kyohachi (Top 8 in Kyoto) School.
+The person thoguht to have this technique to the world was Sasaki Kojiro.
+Kojiro is know to have studied with the Chujo-ryu School.
+It is not known whether Kojiro called it “Tsubame-gaeshi”, the name is thought to be a later invention.
+This Chujo-ryu School was started by Chujo Nagahide, who combined the traditional techniques of his household with some of his newer innovations, and started it in Kyoto during the Muromachi era.
+His master Nen’ami Jion trained on Kuramayama (a mountain in Kyoto), and it is thought to be related to the legendary Kyohachi (Top 8 in Kyoto) Kenjutsu Schools.
 It also produced famous schools later such as the Itto, Tomita and Toda schools.

 Attacks from below can be seen in other sports too.
 The upper-cut in boxing is a famous example.
-Due to the human physique, the attack from bottom to top can cause a huge blow to the body, and even with great kinetic vision it is difficult to guard against it completely.
+Due to the human physique, attacks from bottom to top can cause a huge blow to the body, and even with great kinetic vision it is difficult to guard against it completely.

 The name Tsubame-gaeshi (literally. “returning swallow”) suggests that the blade dived and swooped like a swallow.
 We aren’t sure whether that is entirely true, but this secret technique performed by Sasaki Kojiro was infamous for its speed and difficulty to predict.